 The Audit Committee assists the board of directors in fulfilling its oversight responsibilities by monitoring Canaccord's financial reporting practices and financial disclosures.
-The members of the Audit Committee are Terrence Lyons (Chair), William Eeuwes and Brian Harwood.
+The members of the Audit Committee are Terrence Lyons (Chair), Massimo Carello and William Eeuwes.
 Each of them is financially literate.
-Mr. Lyons and Eeuwes are independent of management and Mr. Harwood has been appointed at the discretion of the board of directors in accordance with the exemption in subsection 3.3(2) of National Instrument 52-110 because of his extensive experience in the industry and with the Company.
+Mr. Lyons, Carello and Eeuwes are independent of management.